Toontown Online: Parties

 Parties were hostable, plannable, and customizable events by Toons.
 Toons would use their stored jellybeans in their bank to customize and add content to their parties, such as fireworks, minigames (Tug-O-War, etc.), trampolines, party cannons, etc. To plan a party, Toons would go to a Toon Party Planner.
 Toons could also customize their invitations to these parties.

 Distribution

 CD-ROM

 Platform Publishing, a subsidiary company of Sony Online Entertainment that publishes games for third-party developers, acquired rights to publish a CD version of Toontown Online in August 2005 for the PC and their intention to bring the game to online game consoles.
-Toontown Online became available on CD for the PC on October 3, 2005.
+Toontown Online became available on CD for the PC on October 3 of the same year.
 This allowed players to play the game without downloading it onto their storage devices.
 This version came in a box set with two months of subscription, a poster, a game manual, and an in-game bonus.
 Toontown Online chose to create a CD that could be purchased in stores, due to customer insecurity when downloading and buying things online that they could not physically hold.